Deploying a Conferencing Node

 Logging in to the operating system is required when changing passwords or for diagnostic purposes only, and should generally be done under the guidance of your Pexip authorized support representative.
 In particular, do not change any configuration using SSH — all changes should be made using the Pexip Infinity Administrator interface.

-When you wish to deploy the:
+When you want to deploy the:

-- Copy the zip file to the server running Hyper-V and unzip it.
+- Copy the ZIP file to the server running Hyper-V and unzip it.